P-p-H-d/mlib/README.md

 ##### void bitset\_and(bitset\_t dst, const bitset\_t src)

-Perform a bitwise AND operation in 'dst' between 'dst' and 'src' (effectively performing an intersection of the sets).
+Perform a bit-wise AND operation in 'dst' between 'dst' and 'src' (effectively performing an intersection of the sets).

 ##### void bitset\_or(bitset\_t dst, const bitset\_t src)

-Perform a bitwise OR operation in 'dst' between 'dst' and 'src' (effectively performing an union of the sets).
+Perform a bit-wise OR operation in 'dst' between 'dst' and 'src' (effectively performing an union of the sets).

 ##### void bitset\_xor(bitset\_t dst, const bitset\_t src)

-Perform a bitwise XOR operation in 'dst' between dst and src.
+Perform a bit-wise XOR operation in 'dst' between dst and src.

 ##### void bitset\_not(bitset\_t dst)

-Perform a bitwise NOT operation for dst.
+Perform a bit-wise NOT operation for dst.

 ##### size\_t bitset\_clz(const bitset\_t src)